 There is a growing shortage of tech talent that supports legacy applications.

-While seasoned IT professionals gear up for their retirement, the companies that depend on them face a skills shortage.
+While seasoned IT professionals gear up for retirement, the companies that depend on them face a skills shortage.

 Legacy systems don’t comply with modern regulatory compliance requirements.